axeluhl/sailing-analytics/wiki/howto/development/orchestration.md

 ```

 ### Use case: Create Master Server
 This is the first ready to use and implemented use-case.
 It will spawn a new EC2 instance (you need to use an AMI in your instance template from the "NEXTGEN" base using Ubuntu 16 with systemd) and spawn/configure a new java instance on it.
-Furthermore it makes sure, that apache2 is configured correctly and if so the workflow continues to create according target groups (default and master), attach the just created EC2 instance, create according rules in the load balancer and finally create an Cloudwatch alarm for all target groups to get notified, if a failure occurs inside a target group.
+Furthermore it makes sure, that apache2 is configured correctly and if so the workflow continues to create target groups (default and master), attach the just created EC2 instance, create according rules in the load balancer and finally create an Cloudwatch alarm for all target groups to get notified, if a failure occurs inside a target group.

 If a step during execution fails, the orchestrator decides if it can continue or not.
 If not the execution is stopped and actions done via the agent are rolled back.
 Rollback of AWS features is not yet implemented.